 When you register as a sex offender, potential neighbors and employers can find out.
 Even if you manage to explain that there’s a “more to your charges than meets the eye (or ear),” most people are not up for an in depth discussion of the nuances of Los Angeles sex crime law.

 In their mind: a convicted sex offender is a convicted sex offender, and that’s that.
 People don’t have much patience for nuance.

 You obviously want to make things right and make reparations to the person that you hurt, if possible.

-The team here at the Kraut Law Group can help you understand your charges and build a substantial and legally taught defense.
+The team here at the Kraut Criminal & DUI Lawyers can help you understand your charges and build a substantial and legally taught defense.
 Attorney Kraut is no softy — he actually served as a prosecutor for much of his career and worked as a Senior Deputy District Attorney for the City of Los Angeles.
 Attorney Kraut understands the Los Angeles defense criminal system thoroughly, and he maintains great relationships with judges, prosecutors, and investigators.
 He can help you figure out a precise, effective plan to meet your charges in a compassionate and assertive way.
 Connect with him and his team now to get the insight you need.